Acclaimed Native American flute player, hoop dancer dies

-Kevin Locke, an acclaimed Native American flute player, hoop dancer, cultural ambassador and educator, died Friday night hours after giving a performance at Crazy Horse Memorial near Custer.
+Kevin Locke, an acclaimed Native American flute player, hoop dancer, cultural ambassador and educator, died Friday night.
+Earlier in the day, he had given a performance at Crazy Horse Memorial near Custer.
 He was 68.

 An enrolled member of the Standing Rock Sioux Tribe and from the ancestral line of Lakota and Anishinabe, Locke died after returning to his hotel room in Hill City, his son Ohiyesá Locke said Monday.
 Ohiyesá Locke said his father suffered an asthma attack and died while he was being taken to the hospital.